bscheibe/sdotcomv2/README.md

     -Open up `data/blog/authors.js`
     -Copy Data from a previous author and fill in the required fields.
 Remember to change the name from say `latif` to your name
     -SHOULDDO: Create a different image for an author
 3. Go to Finder and open up the folder `~/Documents/roadmunkWebsite/views/blog`.
-Duplicate any file in the folder and rename it the name of the URL you want to see after `roadmunk.com/blog/`.
+Duplicate any file in the folder and rename it to the title of the blog, except with '-' instead of spaces.
+This is the url you will see after `roadmunk.com/blog/`.
 4. Go back to Sublime Text and navigate to the file under `views/blog`.
 Open it up.
 5. Type your blog post in the blog content div using HTML.
 Refer to this page for the formatting tags: http://www.w3schools.com/html/html_formatting.asp.
 Always remember to close your tag after your are done formatting the text you want.
 Ignore the banner if statement.
 Save your changes with `Cmd+S`
 6. Open up `data/blog/blog.js`.
-Save your changes with `Cmd+S`.
-    - Copy over a previous blog post's data (located between the `{...}`) and paste it below it. **Remember to add commas after each blog post like so`{...},` except for the last one**
+    - Copy over a previous blog post's data (from `_.defaults` to `latifBlogPost)` and and paste it below it. **Remember to add commas after each blog post like so`{...},` except for the last one**
+    - The blog has a default object at the top of of `blog.js`.
+These fields will be used as defaults and will be overwritten if you overwrite them in your specific post.
+For example if you wanted to overwrite the default 'star' icon then include `icon: youIconHere,` in the new blog post.
     - Fill in the blog post data.
 Each are described below:
-        - **title**: The title of the blog post that will be display to the reads
+        - **title**: The title of the blog post that will be display to the readers.
+This will also be converted to be used as the url of the blog post. **So be sure to name the blog file the same as the output of the slugified title.**
+        - **postImage** : The image you want to use in the http://roadmunk.com/blog/ meta page that holds all the posts.
+This can be the same as image or different.
         - **image**: The image you want to use in the top header.
 If you don't want to use one just put 'none'.
 If you do put in a image remember to place it in the `roadmunkWebsite/images/` directory and refer to 3.3 above
         - **icon** : The icon you want to use on the main blog page.
 You can choose from any of the ones found here: http://getbootstrap.com/components/#glyphicons.
 All you need to do is add the name of the icon following `gylphicon-`
+        - **bioOn** : whether you would like the short biography at the bottom of the post.
+This is good for guest posts.
+It will pull data from the author object.
         - **author** : Put your author data here.
 It will be of the form `authorData.YOURNAME`
         - **date** : The date you publish your post
         - **description** : The META description field for the post.
 Keep it less than 50 words.
         - **partial** : The text you want to have display in the partial blog post displayed on the blog page
-        - **content** : The url of the blog post.
-Only change the name after `/blog/` and use the same name as you named your blog post file.
+        - **content** : What kind of blogPost this is.
+Used in some controlFlow.
         - **banner** : Put this to true if you want to use a CTA banner in your post.
 Put this to false if you do not want to.
         - **bannerURL** : The name of the banner image you want to use.
 It is assumed you have placed the file in the `/images/` directory
-        - **id** : Increase this by one from the last post
-        - **filename** : Keep this as true
+        - **url** : The url of the blog post.
+This is generated automatically from the title of the blog post.
+        - **nextBlogURL** : The url of the new blog.
+This is also generated automatically.
+    - Save your changes with `Cmd+S`.
 7. Follow steps 4-8 of adding code to the repo above to push your change live.

 Adding a New Page
 ====================
 1. Create the new `.ejs` with the appropiate prefix in the views folder
-2. Add the route to the new file in the under `routes/index.js`
-    - Copy and paste an existing route
-    - Add appropiate comment at the top
-    - Replace the link in quotes `''` on the first line with the route you want to occur on the site (typically the ejs file name)
-    - Replace the text after `data.` to the name of the ejs file you created
-3. Head over to `data/index.js` to add the meta and other data for the new page
+2. Head over to `data/index.js` to add the meta and other data for the new page
     - Copy and paste an existing data file
     - Update the title, description, author with the correct data for the page
     - Replace the current content text with the name of the ejs file you created in the view folder

 That's it.
 Run node server.js and your new page is live!

-###Note
-**Do not call you page content.ejs, otherwise it will use this page for all routes instead of the content variable route**

 Adding a New Stylesheet
 =========================